 Steven Overly at the Washington Post is gone and poor Tom Heath is stretched thin and spending more time on the human interest angle of business versus the ugly life forms you find when you turn over a rock.
-On the national scene the train wreck that is politics, the scandal of the hour takes all the headlines and sucks all the oxygen from the room.
-In DC, only the Washington Business Journal has a local startup business beat guy, Andy Medici who does some digging but with the amount of stories he must produce in a week he is like a one arm armed, one legged, paper hanger in a shit kicking contest who came in second in an axe fight (no offense intended Andy).
+On the national scene, the train wreck that is politics, the scandal of the hour takes all the headlines and sucks all the oxygen from the room.
+In DC, only the Washington Business Journal has a local startup business beat guy, Andy Medici who does some digging but with the amount of stories he must produce in a week he is like a one arm armed, one-legged, paper hanger in a shit kicking contest who came in second in an axe fight (no offense intended Andy).

-Lately the investigative political work of the Washington Post and the New York Times highlight the need for a well funded, well armed press.
+Lately the investigative political work of the Washington Post and the New York Times highlight the need for a well funded, well-armed press.
 In terms of DC business journalism barely has a pulse, let alone their hand on the pulse of DC Business… especially small business.
 But we are seeing the power and effects of good journalism shining the light on squalor.
 Business journalism could use a dose of that.
 Now don’t get me wrong, I’m not a journalist but I sure would like to shame the “journalists” to become journalists and the thieves to go legit.

-Even when institutional investors place million dollar bets, nefarious executives can fudge numbers and mislead a board for years (I’ll be covering eTensity as an example in future posts).
+Even when institutional investors place million dollar bets, nefarious executives can fudge numbers and mislead their board for years (I’ll be covering eTensity as an example in future posts).
 15 years ago Startup Investing was almost exclusively a very rich man or institutional investor’s game which meant more money invested and more influence and oversight for investors over portfolio companies.
 Today because the cost to get to market is much reduced and crowdfunding has opened investments to widows and orphans the financial bar is much lower to start a company enabling poor dumb mooks like me to write $5,000 to $25,000 checks in Dumpster Fire companies.
-Back in the day a Startup needed $3 million to get started.
+Back in the day, a Startup needed $3 million to get started.
 Now $300 thousand is a good start.
 Back in the day checks were minimums of half a million now Evan Burfield invests $2,500 in a company and he calls himself a Venture Capitalist.

 Enron pulled the wool over investors with billions invested.
-The SEC, large institutional investors, the board and auditors did not keep the wolves at bay.
+The SEC, large institutional investors, the board, and auditors did not keep the wolves at bay.
 How can we expect better oversight in a company that raises $2 million when the largest investor is either in-on-the-con or has no say because they are one of 100 investors who wrote $20,000 checks?
 When there are no independent auditors and the SEC doesn’t have the bandwidth to oversee the companies like Enron, shit happens.

-Mr Cranky as Casual Observer of The Wolves Of StartupLand
+Mr. Cranky as Casual Observer of The Wolves Of StartupLand

 In 2003 I took over a failing Ikimbo as the 4th and final CEO only to uncover emails that constituted a side deal with a vendor, DDLabs.
 This crooked deal gave the 3rd CEO… my predecessor an equity stake in DDLabs if the CEO could execute a favorable sale of Ikimbo to DDLabs.
-That was an eye opener.
+That was an eye-opener.
 That’s when I realized that not everyone shared the same values.